 For the most part, SNP knew where its sensitive data was stored.
 But this isn't true for all companies.

 "Unless you have access to those systems, you can't go in and scan them to see if there's sensitive data stored," Ramineni said.
 The only way to address this problem is to limit the use of those types of cloud services, he added.

 Then there's the issue with backup data.
 Some companies also store sensitive data in backup facilities.
 "I've seen organizations going in and cleaning up the backups," Ramineni said.
 "Other organizations take a more pragmatic approach.
 Or they try to minimize how long those tapes are held onto, so that they don't keep data more than a certain number of years old."

 Unfortunately, GDPR isn't clear about how companies should deal with backups, Ramineni added.
-"There are some lawsuits going through and that will give us a lot more clarity in how these specific articles are going to be enforced."
+"There are some lawsuits going through, and that will give us a lot more clarity in how these specific articles are going to be enforced."

-"Having a process for curation, verification and aggregation of data is something each business should have," Bird said.
+"A process for curation, verification and aggregation of data is something each business should have," Bird said.
 "Many businesses just don't have a solid process for data collection, storage and sharing."

 Keeping up with changing times

-After identifying and minimizing the private data it was collecting, and building its GDPR compliance processes, SNP wasn't done.
+After identifying and minimizing the private data it was collecting, and building its GDPR compliance processes, SNP still wasn't done.
 Like other companies, it also had to meet the challenge of constant change.
 And for SNP, part of that challenge was internal.

-Developers were already required to create user stories when writing new code, he said.
-Now, every user story has to include a description of the data that's read or written from the system -- and the potential privacy impact of that data.
+Developers were already required to create "user stories" when writing new code, he said.
+Now, every user story has to include a description of the data that will be read from or written to the system -- and the potential privacy impact of that data.
 "Let's say we need a new form," he said.
 "They have to list what data is going to be on that form, and we have a compliance department, part of legal, to verify that."

 Then, when the code is built, there's another verification step during testing to ensure that the data inputs were created as described.
 "And it's verified in the release of the feature after it's finished testing," Arbeeny said.

-All of these extra checks slowed down the software development process, he said, but not by much, Arbeeny said.
-In addition, SNP had to hire an extra couple of people had to be hired for GDPR data management compliance functions.
+All of these extra checks slowed down the software development process, though not by much, Arbeeny said.
+In addition, SNP had to hire an extra couple of people to handle GDPR data management compliance functions.
 "In the beginning, it was a little bit uncomfortable because you had extra steps," he said.

-Shifting with evolving laws and emerging litigation
+Shift with evolving laws and emerging litigation

 Furthermore, it's not just product changes that can potentially create compliance problems for companies like SNP.
 The privacy laws themselves are also changing and evolving, Arbeeny said.
 "The two things we're watching very closely are Brexit and the litigation starting to appear now with GDPR."

-With Brexit, there's a possibility that the UK will no longer be considered a part of Europe -- and there will be additional constraints on how data moves to and from the country.
+With Brexit, there's a possibility that the U.K. will no longer be considered a part of Europe -- and that there will be additional constraints on how data moves to and from the country.
 "We see a lot of disruption coming with Brexit because so many organizations have connections intertwined, particularly with London and the banking and finance aspects," he said.

 The problem with litigation is that GDPR, as written, is vague about many details.
 Some of those details are now being worked out in the courts.
 Backups are just one example of this.
 Suppose there's old private information in a 10-year-old offline backup.
 What are a company's responsibilities?
-Do companies have to go through all their old backups and identify all the sensitive data stored there -- and then remove any data that isn't necessary?
+Does it have to go through all its old backups and identify all the sensitive data stored there -- and then remove any data that isn't necessary?

 "If you can demonstrate that it's an undue burden, then you can get off the hook," Arbeeny said.
 "But what constitutes an undue burden, they don't define.
 That will be defined in court."